reaper699/lisk-docs/APIReference.md

 In the case the client is not fully synced all routes may return intermediate/old values.

 Each API entry contains an example call to help provide understanding of how to use the call.
-These examples rely on `curl` being installed and Lisk running on the localhost.
+These examples rely on `curl` being installed and Lisk running on the localhost on port 8000 (Mainnet).
 The examples also include `<field>`; use this for easy identification of what needs to be changed for the call to function.

 ## Accounts
 API calls related to Account functionality.